yurtseven/book-list-recyclerview/README.md

 # Book List - RecyclerView
--In this project, the elements of a static array are displayed on the recyclerview.
+In this project, the elements of a static array are displayed on the recyclerview.

 ## Project Features
 - View Binding